 Membership

-MEMBERSHIP: The Members of the Corporation shall be: (i) one firm of the type described in these Bylaws and approved by the Member Firms (as defined below) representing each state, the District of Columbia, and Puerto Rico and from such additional territories, provinces and/or other nations or political or economic unions approved by the Board, collectively hereafter referred to as Member(s) or Member Firm(s).
+MEMBERSHIP: The Members of the Corporation shall be: one firm of the type described in these Bylaws representing each state, the District of Columbia, and Puerto Rico, and from such additional territories, provinces and/or other nations or political or economic unions approved by the Board, collectively hereafter referred to as Member(s) or Member Firm(s).

 The Board may approve a non-law firm entity as a Member Firm if it determines that the circumstances in that jurisdiction call for such recognition.
 In such an instance, the non-law firm Member must have a state legislative business and an affiliation with a law firm in the same state that does work similar to the Member Firms.
 In such circumstances, the dues would be assessed against the jurisdiction, with the entities determining how the dues are satisfied.

-Membership shall be limited to Member Firms that include lawyers or professionals who are experienced in representing clients before agencies and regulatory boards of their respective governments, or serve as legislative lobbyists in the state, territory, province or nation.
+“Member Firms” shall mean those business entities representing a single state, territory, and/or country within the Corporation’s jurisdiction that include lawyers or professionals who are experienced in representing clients before agencies and regulatory boards of their respective governments, or serve as legislative lobbyists in the state, territory, province or nation.

+The Board of Directors, in its sole discretion, may approve a single business entity or family of entities to represent up to two (2) jurisdictions as separate Member Firms.
+In such instance, dues shall be owed per represented jurisdiction.

 The Secretary of the Corporation shall maintain a current list of Members and such list shall be final and conclusive for all purposes hereunder.